The Sea Wolf (1993 film): Production

 According to writer-producer Andrew J. Fenady, when he wrote the screenplay, Charles Bronson was the prototype of the main antagonist Wolf Larsen.
 Bronson, known as an action film leading man, worked for Fenady prior, acting against type in the television film Yes, Virginia, there is a Santa Claus (1991).

 About playing the main villain, Charles Bronson had reservations and said "I was a little worried about all of the dialogue.
 I don't usually do that much talking in movies.
 And this is a bad guy.
 A really bad guy."

 Fenady wanted to film the project on a real boat, that looked like something of the period in which the story takes place and could accommodate a film crew.
-He explained that since the shoot was located in Vancouver, he called every boat broker in the West Coast and eventually they found 120 foot schooner, named "Zodiac", that was built in 1924 with a 19th century design.
+He explained that since the shoot was located in Vancouver, he called every boat broker in the West Coast and eventually they found a 120 foot schooner, named "Zodiac", that was built in 1924 with a 19th century design.

 Director Michael Anderson explained that he accepted the opportunity to direct The Sea Wolf immediately after it was offered to him.
 He said that "in a day when special effects seem to overshadow all of filmmaking, the richness and depth of character and visual excitement of this project is a great joy to undertake.
 And the fact that we shot everything but a half-day at sea is great for the actors and crew, which is great for the film and its audience."